On your mark, get set, grill!

 If you're new to outdoor grilling and don't have the timing down, you should use a food thermometer to make sure the meats are cooked to the correct internal temperature to destroy harmful bacteria.

-You should cook whole poultry to an internal temperature of 180 degrees F, ground beef to 160 degrees F, and ground poultry to 165 degrees F. All cuts of pork should be warmed to 160 degrees F.
+Whole poultry should be cooked to an internal temperature of 180 degrees F, ground beef to 160 degrees F, and ground poultry to 165 degrees F. All cuts of pork should be warmed to 160 degrees F.

 If there are any leftovers, refrigerate them immediately after the meal.